ComNets-Bremen/OPS/README.md

 If you have introduced a new node model (an example of an existing node model is `KPromoteNode`), then that name must be added to the `expectedNodeTypes` parameter in the `KPromoteApp.ned`.

+9. I pulled a newer version of OPS from Github (i.e., through git clone or git pull).
+But now, why is building OPS is failing?

+One possible reason may be that the newer version has a newer `settings.default` (i.e., a changed `settings.default`).
+If you have copied the `settings.default` of the previous version to your home folder as `.opsSettings`, remove `.opsSettings` and copy the newer version.
+Caveat: this is only one possibility.

+10. Where can I find the `50_traces.gpx.movements` file used with the BonnMotion Mobility Model?

+Send us an email if you want a copy of this file.

 Questions or Comments
 ---------------------